digitalbazaar/rdf-canonize/README.md

 In practice, callers must balance system load, concurrent processing, expected input size and complexity, and other factors to determine which complexity controls to use.
 This library defaults to a `maxWorkFactor` of `1` and no timeout signal.
-These should be adjusted as needed.
+These can be adjusted as needed.

 Related Modules
 ---------------